Round Top Fall Antiques & Design Show Calendar of Events: Your Guide to the Best this Season Has to Offer

 Monday, October 14

 4:30 – 6 pm: Wine and book signing with Hunt Slonem at Laura Rathe Fine Art at The Halles.
 The artist/preservationist signs his latest volume, The Spirited Homes of Hunt Slonem.
-Gratis. thehalles.com.
+Gratis.
+Learn more, here.

+6 pm: Rancho Pillow Feasts in the Field.
+Chef Luis Refugio Arellano Alder of Criollo in Oaxaca, Mexico prepares a live fire meal.
+Tickets, here.

-6 – 9 pm: PaperCity Magazine and Benjamin Moore’s Round Top Designer Dinner Honoring Hunt Slonem at The Halles.
+6 – 9 pm: PaperCity Magazine Round Top Designer Dinner Honoring Hunt Slonem at The Halles.
 A Fare Extraordinaire crafts a harvest-themed seated dinner.
-Tickets $225. thehalles.com.
+Tickets $225.
+Learn more, here.

+5 – 8 pm: Meet The 550 Market Makers.
+Hob nob with the artisans of the 550 Market.
+Learn more, here.

 Tuesday, October 15:

 9 am – 6 pm: Marburger & Mimosas.
-Music and mimosas at the Teressa Foglia barn at The Horseshoe on Marburger Farm Antique Show’s opening day. teressafoglia.com.
+Music and mimosas at the Teressa Foglia barn at The Horseshoe on Marburger Farm Antique Show’s opening day.
+Learn more, here.

 4 pm: Happy Hour with Tecovas and Yellow Rose by Kendra Scott.
-At Junk Gypsy. gypsyville.com.
+At Junk Gypsy.
+Learn more, here.

+6 pm: Rancho Pillow Feasts in the Field.
+Chef Luis Refugio Arellano Alder of Criollo in Oaxaca, Mexico prepares a live fire meal.
+Tickets, here.

 7 pm: Sizzle & Sip Dinner.
 Ten-course South African-inspired meal and wine at Milk & Honey Ranch.
 Served nightly through October 19.
 Reservations required.
 Get them here.